 - a.
-HOURS OF MEETING: Delegates shall assemble at 4pm prompt on the first day of each annual Congress and at 9.30am on each succeeding day.
-On Sunday Congress shall adjourn at 7pm and each day thereafter (Monday to Wednesday) Congress shall adjourn at 12.45pm and reassemble at 2.15pm and adjourn for the day at 5.30pm on Monday and Tuesday and shall conclude no later than 4pm on Wednesday. - b.
-AGENDA: A complete agenda of the motions and amendments submitted under Rule 23 shall be printed and sent, not later than 19 days before the opening of each Congress, to the affiliated organisations which have paid up to the last preceding quarter the fees due under Rule 3. - c.
-GENERAL COUNCIL'S REPORT: After the opening of each annual Congress, the General Council shall present their report for the past year, which shall be laid on the table for discussion.
-The items of the report shall be discussed seriatim and not as a whole: each speaker to be limited to three minutes.
+HOURS OF MEETING:

+Delegates shall assemble at 2pm prompt on the first day of Congress and at 10.00am on each succeeding day.

+On Sunday Congress shall adjourn at 4pm and each day thereafter (Monday and Tuesday) Congress shall adjourn at 12.30pm and reassemble at 2.00pm and adjourn for the day at 4.30pm on Monday and shall conclude no later than 12.30pm on Tuesday.

+- b.
+AGENDA: A complete agenda of the motions and amendments submitted under Rule 23 shall be sent, not later than 19 days before the opening of each Congress, to the affiliated organisations which have paid up to the last preceding quarter the fees due under Rule 3.

+- c.
+GENERAL COUNCIL'S

+REPORT: After the opening

+of each annual Congress,

+the General Council shall

+present their report for the

+past year, which shall be

+circulated for discussion.
+The

+items of the report shall be

+discussed seriatim and not

+as a whole: each speaker to be limited to three minutes.
 Such report shall be given precedence over all other business provided that where a motion on the agenda bears directly upon any part of the report, such motion may at the discretion of the President be taken in conjunction with such part of the report.

 - d.
-LIMITATION OF SPEECHES: The mover of the motion shall be allowed five minutes, the seconder three, and any or each succeeding speaker three minutes.
-A delegate shall not speak more than once on a question, except the mover of the original proposition, who shall have the right to reply. - e.
+LIMITATION OF SPEECHES:

+The mover of the motion

+shall be allowed five

+minutes, the seconder

+three, and any or each

+succeeding speaker three

+minutes.
+A delegate shall not

+speak more than once on a

+question, except the mover

+of the original proposition,

+who shall have the right

+to reply.

+- e.
 ORDER OF SPEAKERS: The President shall determine the order of speakers.
-Each delegate shall stand when speaking.
-If the President rises to call a delegate to order, or for any other purpose connected with the proceedings, the delegate speaking shall leave the rostrum and resume her or his seat and no other delegate shall rise until the President has authorised the discussion to proceed. - f.
-PRESIDENT'S RULING: Should any delegate cause disturbance at any session of annual or special Congress, and refuse to obey the President when called to order, she or he shall be named by the President, and shall be expelled from the hall for the remainder of the session, and shall not be allowed to take part in the Congress proceedings without the consent of Congress delegates.
+If the President calls a delegate to order, or for any other purpose connected with the proceedings, the delegate speaking shall cease their contribution and no other delegate shall speak until the President has authorised the discussion to proceed.

-- g.
+- f.
+PRESIDENT'S RULING:

+Should any delegate cause

+disturbance at any session of

+annual or special Congress,

+and refuse to obey the

+President when called to

+order, she or he shall be

+named by the President,

+and shall be expelled

+from the conference for

+- the remainder of the session, and shall not be allowed to take part in the Congress proceedings without the consent of Congress delegates. - g.
 CLOSURE: The Previous Question, Next Business, or the Closure may be moved and seconded only by those delegates who have not previously spoken during the debate, and there shall be no speeches on such motions.
-Should the closure be carried, the mover of the original motion shall have the right to reply in accordance with Rule 26, clause (d).
-Should the President consider that there is no practical difference of opinion among the delegates, she or he shall have power to stop the discussion and submit the proposition to the vote of the Congress delegates. - h.
-SPECIAL MEETINGS: In the case of special Congresses or Conferences the above Standing Orders shall be adhered to wherever applicable as closely as possible.
+Should the closure be carried. the mover of the original motion shall have the right to reply in accordance with Rule 27, clause (d).
+Should the President consider that there is no practical difference of opinion among the delegates, she or he shall have power to stop the discussion and submit the proposition to the vote of the Congress delegates.